Data configuration

 Vector data

-Here is an example configuration for the catalog tool to add a GeoJSON file:
+Example configuration for the catalog tool to add a GeoJSON file:

 {